 “The time to plan is well before retirement when your health tends to be better and premiums much more affordable.
 GenXers and Late Boomers should act on this key part of retirement planning.
 While safeguarding future retirement income and assets is a major concern for many people, easing the burden on family and the peace-of-mind that provides is a big part of the equation.”Matt McCann, a nationally known expert on LTC planning

-A recent AARP study says 88% of middle-income caregivers said it was much harder to care for a parent then they expected.
-Caregivers reported much higher levels of stress, depression and health issues of their own.
+A recent AARP study says 88% of middle-income caregivers said it was much harder to care for a parent than expected.
+Caregivers reported much higher levels of stress, depression, and health issues of their own.

 Most experts suggest discussing your options with an insurance agent who specializes in this type of policy.
 Premiums and underwriting requirements can vary dramatically.
-Slome suggests consumers work with a specialist in Long-Term Care.
+Slome suggests consumers work with a specialist in Long-Term Care Insurance.

 “It really takes experience and some time to develop a real expertise in the field,” he said.

-Many type of Long-Term Care plans are available including Partnership plans, shared benefit plans for spouses, single premium plans with death benefits and annuities with LTC benefits.
-This gives consumers many affordable options to fit their situation.
-In addition, very affordable short-term plans are now available in many states which will at least give you some choice and protection at affordable cost.
+Many types of Long-Term Care Insurance plans are available, including Partnership plans, shared benefit plans for spouses, single premium plans with death benefits, and annuities with LTC benefits.
+These options give consumers many affordable choices to fit their situation.
+In addition, very affordable short-term plans are now available in many states that will give you some choice and protection at an affordable cost.

 This 'Survivor' game of safeguarding your future retirement is one you should take seriously.
 You can enjoy the TV game and see how the Millennials do against their older GenXers.
-The question is, if you are a GenXer or Late-Boomer, are you wise enough to act before your choices are few and you get voted off the island of successful retirement.
+The question for GenXer's or Late-Boomers is, are you wise enough to act before your choices are few and you get voted off the island of a successful retirement?